MVilstrup/face_detection/README.md

 This is a simple repository for getting started working with computer vision easily.

-Note:
-if you are working with mac you will need to install:

-VLC:

-XQUARTZ:
-http://xquartz.macosforge.org/landing/
+To be able to show images and video on a mac, you might want to install XQUARTZ: http://xquartz.macosforge.org/landing/